ademakov/MainMemory/README.md

 ## What Build to Use

-The single-threaded binary does not use the synchronization mechanisms of the multi-threaded binary.
-Therefore it performs better (with higher throughput and smaller latency) until it hits the limits of single-core execution.
+The single-threaded version does not use the synchronization mechanisms of the multi-threaded version.
+Therefore it performs better (with higher throughput and smaller latency) until it hits the single-core execution limits.

 As a rule of thumb if the required throughput of the server is less than about 100k requests per second then it might be benefitical to use the single-threded